armBookCodeExamples/Erratum/Chapter9/Readme.md

 In the table there is an extra blank space before PC_12, PC_10 and PC_11.
 This is just a typo and there is no reason for this blank space.

+Also, the second column label should be "SD card module" instead of "SD card".

 ---

 ### Example 9.1 - Objective